AninditaBasu/indica/docs/datavis_meters_pie.md

 }
 ```

 In Rig Veda, books (or mandals) contain chapters, and chapters (or suktas) contain verses.
 Each verse is composed in one - and only one - meter.

+!!! note "Entity relationship"

+    For information on how mandals, suktas, poets, and gods are connected to each other, see the entity-relationship diagram at [About Rig Veda](about_rv.md).

 The following pseudocode uses the `/book/{mandal}` path parameter to fetch the data for meters, and generate the label names and numbers for a pie chart.